Confidentiality of Scores

 - Using the break or delaying the start of the Speaking section to prepare your response or receive assistance in responding to the Speaking section questions.

-- Using the scratch paper provided or notes of any kind to prepare your essay during the break.
+- Using the scratch paper provided or notes of any kind to prepare your essay during the test or during breaks.

 - Evidence that your responses are invalid for reasons such as unusual timing patterns, unusual answer patterns and/or inconsistent performance on different parts of the test and/or inconsistent performance with other test administrations.

-- Removing, attempting to remove, reproducing or disclosing by any means (for example, hard copy, orally, electronically) to any person or entity any test content, test part, scratch paper or notes relating to the test.
+- Removing, attempting to remove, reproducing or disclosing by any means (for example, hard copy, orally, electronically) to any person or entity any test content, test part, test questions, topics or answers, or scratch paper or notes relating to the test.

 - Referring to, looking through or working on any test or test section when not authorized to do so, or working after time has been called.